How to Collaboratively Write a Business Report with Colleagues

 In this example, if applied here at Instructional Solutions, I would ask our client care manager to write the section on course data since she would know it best.
 I would ask the instructor most involved in the course to write the section on course evaluations and participant writing since she worked directly with the training group.
 I would write the course summary section since I typically manage training projects and work directly with our client project manager.
 This writing strategy ensures that the most qualified person is writing their area of expertise.

 Additionally, it will be easy for the writers to draft their respective sections because they have a plan and visual map to tether them to that plan.
-They simply need to unfold the map, and write it out in the right tool (MS Word, PowerPoint, or Excel, as determined by the group discussion.)
+They simply need to unfold the map and write it out in the right tool (MS Word, PowerPoint, or Excel, as determined by the group discussion.)

-Step #3 One person combines the sections following the content map structure, and edits the report.
+Step #3 One person combines the sections following the content map structure and edits the report.

-This ensures the report has unified style and tone.
+This ensures the report has a unified style and tone.
 I see so many "Frankenstein reports" that feel like it was patched together, instead of developed strategically.

 One person must own the report and have final approval on language and substance.
 That said, the final editor/writer has two responsibilities: